 The development of thermocyclers, or PCR machines, which could be programmed to alter their temperatures rapidly and in an automated manner.
 There are several thermocycler designs in use, for example: heating and cooling by fluids, heating by electrical resistance and cooling by fluids and heating by electric resistance and cooling by semiconductors.

+Development of thermocyclers that detect emitted light in real-time PCR-reactions.